NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ## D. Crucial considerations for mental health in EA.

 Some of the questions asked their respondents for their thoughts, and I really appreciated some of the long and insightful answers.
-Here, I paraphrase and expand on some of the key ideas and leave a technical comment for the footnotes [1].
+Here, I paraphrase and expand on some of the key ideas.
 I have found these comments very useful as a way to think about the problem of mental health in EA overall.

 ### 1. Selection effects in EA.
 Some respondents suggested that EA attracts people with mental illnesses.
 Perhaps there is a snowball effect going on, perhaps it selects from demographic which have higher rates of mental illness.
 Thus, a particularly cost-effective way to fight mental health in EA might be to do outreach amongst people who do not have mental health issues.